Healing

 The first step to recovery is to show your subconscious that YOU can start and stop your symptoms.
 You need courage and determination to face your fears.
 Whatever happens, happens.
 Enough is enough!

 Find a safe place, quiet and undisturbed to lie down.
+Always begin your meditation with a prayer to our Heavenly Father, to invite His spirit to be with you.
 Find a single safe word like "relax", "rest", "peace", etc. Tell yourself you can do this and pinch yourself to stop your session if need be.
 Take a breath and start again even more determined to induce your fear.
 You can do this!
 When you feel the anxiety attack coming you may hear a white noise rush pounding in your ears, that is good.
 You started it.
 Now repeat your safe word slowly in sync with your breathing.
 You will start to feel your anxiety go away.
 It may take a few times, but you WILL be able to calm yourself.
 You started it and you stopped it.
 Congratulations!
 You showed your subconscious you can control your anxiety.

 The final step to recovery is a longer one that takes persistence.
 Yes, peace is just a thought away, but you have to rewrite part of your subconscious to get there.
 Your subconscious is your fight and flight, your core beliefs.
 Those pesky self-induced anxiety attacks have buried fears and self-doubt deeper than normal.
 So how do you reach them?
 Two ways.
 Positive truthful self-talk and meditation.
 Again in a safe place, meditate to start and stop anxiety, then start thinking "It is natural to have fears, and it is okay to learn from them and then let them go."
 "Your mind is creative and can think of anything."
 Say with each breath a variation of...
 "If a 'fear' flows in, that is ok and it is ok to let it flow out."